-- \$700,000 contract for outsourced traffic counts and sensor installations to be performed by consultant under Statewide Traffic Counting contract. - \$100,000 for WIM data compilation to be performed by UK - \$575,000 for Interstate and Arterial contract for Loop and Piezo installation and maintenance
+- \$150,000 contract for outsourced traffic counts to be performed by consultant under Statewide Traffic Counting contract. - \$250,000 for count station maintenance through district maintenance contracts. - \$150,000 WIM Installation Maintenance, Calibration, and Collection. - \$150,000 Research and Studies - \$290,000 Interstate and Arterial Loop and Piezo Install

-- \$250, 000 for purchase of new Traffic Data Collection Equipment - \$100,000 for Piezos, Road Tube, and counting supplies - \$105,000 Other Operational Cost

-For items such as travel, mileage, equipment and other cost directly associated to the completion of this work chapter.
+- \$250, 000 for purchase of new Traffic Data Collection Equipment - \$100,000 for Piezos, Road Tube, and counting supplies - \$75,000 Other Operational Cost For items such as travel, mileage, equipment and other cost directly associated to the completion of this work chapter.

-CHAPTER 4

-Roadway Systems
+CHAPTER 4 Roadway Systems

-The Roadway Systems Team maintains the official Department of Highways records for the following: State Primary Road System (SPRS); National Highway System (NHS); Functional Classification; Designated National Truck Network (NN); Coal Haul Highway System; and Forest Highway System.
+The Roadway Systems Team maintains the official Department of Highways records for the following: State Primary Road System (SPRS); Designated National Truck Network (NN); Coal Haul Highway System; and Forest Highway System.
 The team works with Highway District Office Planning Section and Central Office Data Management staffs and other sources as available to track changes in roadways and highway systems, accomplish systems changes, and prepare official documents for approval.
 The team annually gathers and compiles source data on the transportation of coal by trucks in the Commonwealth of Kentucky to prepare the tables, maps and descriptive information published in the Coal Haul Highway System Annual Report and other coal transportation information.

 - Track roadway construction or maintenance projects to identify changes in roadways and their effect on roadway system designations. - Adapt project design plans and use GIS software to generate maps for resolving issues of roadway system and ownership designations and for use by other branches. - Coordinate the two-way flow of information between the Highway District planning staffs and Central Office Transportation Systems and Data Management branch staffs regarding roadway construction and ownership status. - Generate official documentation recommending appropriate SPRS revisions to the Commissioner of the Department of Highways for approval.
-(KRS 177.020 and 603 KAR 3:030) - Ensure the SPRS reflects roadways of significance, and correlates with the functional classification system and the electronic base map coverage. - Review the Functional Classification of roadways and consult with Data Management branch and others as appropriate to ensure the system reflects roadways of significance and correlates with the SPRS and the electronic base map coverage. - Prepare quarterly reports for publication on the internet of SPRS mileage and of the designated routes and mileage of roads in the NHS and NN systems. - Review revisions to the SPRS to discover any modifications made necessary to other systems such as functional classification, NHS, or NN classifications. - As requested by local public agencies or Highway Districts, review requests for revisions of functional classification, NHS and NN.
+(KRS 177.020 and 603 KAR 3:030) - Ensure the SPRS reflects roadways of significance, and correlates with the functional classification system and the electronic base map coverage. - Review the Functional Classification of roadways and consult with Data Management branch and others as appropriate to ensure the system reflects roadways of significance and correlates with the SPRS and the electronic base map coverage. - Prepare quarterly reports for publication on the internet of SPRS mileage and of the designated routes and mileage of roads in the NHS and NN systems. - Review revisions to the SPRS to discover any modifications made necessary to other systems such as functional classification, NHS, or NN classifications. - As requested by local public agencies or Highway Districts, review requests for revisions of NN.
 As appropriate, prepare request from Cabinet to FHWA for system revision. - As necessary or appropriate, review interstate frontage roads.
 Coordinate documentation by Highway District offices of suitability for transfer to local government and prepare request from Cabinet to FHWA for permission to complete transfer of property to local government. - As necessary or appropriate, prepare and submit request for approval by AASHTO Standing Committee on Highways, U.S. Route Numbering Special Committee, for any significant change to routing of a U.S. numbered highway - Provide all system revision information to the Data Management branch and others as appropriate.